Estimating Time Delays between Signals under Mixed Noise Influence with Novel Cross- and Bispectral Methods: Conclusion

 \section{Conclusion}

-We provide a unified framework in which we outline current efforts to estimating a time-delay between two time series, and focus on their limitations with respect to mixed noise artefacts.
-We also propose two novel TDE protocols robust to such artefacts, one based on the cross-spectrum, which estimates the periodicity of the phase spectrum and uses additional information about the directionality of information flow via the Phase Slope Index, and another one based on the bispectral hologram, which utilizes antisymmetrization of bispectra to mitigate influences from mixtures of independent sources.
+Time delay estimation with conventional methods can lead to spurious results in mixe dnoise settings.
+To address this, we propose two novel TDE approaches robust to such artifacts, one based on the cross-spectrum, which estimates the periodicity of the phase spectrum and uses additional information about the directionality of information flow via the Phase Slope Index, and another one based on the bispectral hologram, which utilizes antisymmetrization of bispectra to mitigate influences from mixtures of independent sources.
 Our methods perform best when combined with a bootstrapping procedure to filter out low-confidence estimates and can achieve close to zero-error accuracy.
-These results are independent of the statistical properties of the underlying signal and noise components that were tested, suggesting that our protocols are fit for real-world usage in settings involving source mixing and shared electrical references.
-We provided a first example of a small electrophysiological test paradigm, where TDE analysis appeared to be effective.
+These results are independent of the statistical properties of the underlying signal and noise components that were tested, suggesting that our approaches are fit for real-world usage in settings involving source mixing and shared electrical references.
+We provide a first example of a small electrophysiological test paradigm, where TDE analysis appeared to be effective.
 Future work will need to rigorously characterise the behaviour of our methods in environments of increasing complexity.